 - Assisting the Grant Manager with budgeting grants funds.
-Preparing and posting the initial budget and all amendments to the general ledger. - Assisting the Human Resources department with determining the payroll distribution code(s) for all grant-funded staff. - Preparing all grant-related financial reports (monthly, quarterly and/or annual). - Preparing all financial records for the annual financial audit and single audit, as appropriate. - Ensuring compliance with the FASRG in coding all payroll and non-payroll expenditures. - Adjusting the general ledger, as appropriate, after the Grant Manager's reconciliation of the time and effort reports, as appropriate if adjustments are necessary - Managing the day-to-day cash needs for grant expenditures and drawing-down cash reimbursements, as appropriate - Managing all purchasing and contractual commitments in compliance with the grant periods and allowable cost principles - Retaining all financial records for the required length of time (5 years) for audit purposes - Managing all fixed assets and ensuring compliance with the inventory and disposition federal guidelines
+Preparing and posting the initial budget and amendments to the general ledger - Assisting the Grant Manager with determining the payroll distribution code(s) for grant-funded staff - Preparing grant-related financial reports (monthly, quarterly and/or annual) - Preparing financial records for the annual financial audit and single audit, as appropriate. - Ensuring compliance with the FASRG in coding payroll and non-payroll expenditures - Adjusting the general ledger, as appropriate. - Managing the day-to-day cash needs for grant expenditures and drawing-down cash reimbursements, as appropriate - Managing purchasing and contractual commitments in compliance with the grant periods and allowable cost principles - Retaining financial records for the required length of time (5 years) for audit purposes. - Managing fixed assets and ensuring compliance with the inventory and disposition federal guidelines